niklata/ndhc/README.md

 * Install the `ndhc/ndhc` executable in a normal place.
 I would suggest `/usr/sbin` or `/usr/local/sbin`.

 Time to create the jail in which ndhc will run.
-Become root and create new group "ndhc".
+Become root and create new group `ndhc`.
 ```
 $ su -
 # umask 077